dbmdz/iiif-server-hymir/README.md

 Default logging configuration is specified in the file `logback-spring.xml` packaged in the exectable Hymir JAR-file.
 The default logging file is configured as `./hymir.log` in Logstash-JSON-format.

-If you want human readable logging to console use `--spring.profiles.active=local` on start command line.
+If you want human readable logging to console use `--spring.profiles.active=local` on start command line or define a custom `logback-spring.xml` config location (see "Usage" section above).

 ### Using the TurboJPEG backend
 By default, a Java-based image processing backend is used.
 If you want better